 Audit Committee.
 During fiscal 2020, our Audit Committee consisted of Kevin P. McDermott (Chairperson), John P. Friel, and James B. Morgan.
-The Board of Directors has determined that each Audit Committee member is independent as defined under Rule 5605(a) (2) of the Nasdaq Listing Rules and Rule 10A-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
-The Board has determined that Mr. McDermott, Mr. Friel, and Mr. Morgan are qualified as "audit committee financial experts," as that term is defined in Item 407(d)(5)(ii) of Regulation S-K. The Audit Committee assists the Board of Directors in fulfilling this role, the Audit Committee, among other things, oversees the accounting and financial reporting process and audits of the financial statements and related SEC filings, appoints and determines the compensation of our Independent Auditor, reviews the scope and findings of the audit, reviews the adequacy and effectiveness of our accounting policies and system of internal control over financial reporting, and oversees our policy and procedures with respect to related party transactions.
+The Board of Directors has determined that each Audit Committee member is independent as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules and Rule 10A-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
+The Board has determined that Mr. McDermott, Mr. Friel, and Mr. Morgan are qualified as "audit committee financial experts," as that term is defined in Item 407(d)(5)(ii) of Regulation S-K. The Audit Committee assists the Board of Directors in fulfilling its oversight responsibilities concerning the quality and integrity of our financial reports and related filings with the SEC.
+In fulfilling this role, the Audit Committee, among other things, oversees the accounting and financial reporting process and audits of the financial statements and related SEC filings, appoints and determines the compensation of our Independent Auditor, reviews the scope and findings of the audit, reviews the adequacy and effectiveness of our accounting policies and system of internal control over financial reporting, and oversees our policy and procedures with respect to related party transactions.
 The Audit Committee's Charter is available on our website at www.daktronics.com.